 Clergy

 The final group of clergy licensed to parishes are those that have just been ordained.
 These are called curates and they serve in parishes for about three years while they ‘learn the ropes’.
 They are first ordained deacon by a bishop.
 Usually after a year the bishop ordains them as a priest, although a few do choose to stay as deacons.
 A deacon is a serving role and focuses on pastoral work.
 They are not able to lead communion services.
 When clergy retire some of them wish to carry on helping out in parishes.
 If they just work in one parish, or one group of parisehs, they are often licensed by the bishop as assistant priests.
 If they prefer to to work in a variety of parishes the bishop can give them Permission to Officiate (PTO) A few clergy don't work in parishes at all, but instead work in prisons, schools, hospitals or other such institutions.
 These are called chaplains.
-Find out more about these priests here.

 Find your local parish priestTo find your local parish priest click here, or contact the Diocesan Office.